-As most of our community is aware, combination/multi-age classrooms (serving two grade levels) are a fact of schooling in most public elementary schools in California.
+As most of our community knows, combination/multi-age classrooms (serving two grade levels) are a fact of schooling in most public elementary schools in California.
 Because students do not come to us in neat groups of 24 or 31, Eagle Canyon will most likely experience combination classes annually.
-When forming combination classes, we assign students based on their instructional strengths and learning styles.
-Such careful consideration contributes to students' academic and emotional success in the class.
-Students in each grade level receive rigorous instruction and support in achieving and excelling in grade-level standards.
-In a combination class, one group of students work on an independent task while another group receives direct instruction from the teacher.
+We assign students based on their instructional strengths and learning styles when forming combination classes.
+Such careful consideration contributes to students' academic and emotional success in class.
+Students in each grade level receive rigorous instruction and support in achieving and excelling at grade-level standards.
+In a combination class, one group of students works on an independent task while another group receives direct instruction from the teacher.